 Production Company ID and Facility ID.

+For hydrogen reported with a pathway that utilizes book-and-claim accounting for electricity as specified in section 95488.8(i)(1)(B) the reporting entity must be able to provide to the Executive Officer records, upon request, demonstrating that the low-CI electricity is supplied (including through book-and-claim accounting) to the FSE during the period, and that any renewable energy certificates associated with the low-CI electricity were transferred from the fuel pathway holder to the reporting entity and retired for the purpose of LCFS credit generation.

 For hydrogen reported with a pathway that claims carbon intensity reductions for shifts in time of electricity use for electrolytic hydrogen production, the quantity of electricity (in kWh) used to produce hydrogen for each hourly window must be reported with transaction type “FCV Fueling--Smart Electrolysis” and the following requirements must be met:

 The quantity of electricity used for each hourly window, as per Table 7-2 in section 95488.5(f), must be reported; and